Brandel-T/Azure_Data_Analytics_Pipeline/README.md

-# Azure Data Analytics Class - Data Engineering project on Azure using the medaillon architecture
+# Azure Data Analytics Class Project - Data Engineering project on Azure using the medaillon architecture

 This project is an example of a Azure Data Pipeline involving multiples data source and azure services such as `Azure Synapse`, `Azure Data Factory`, and `Azure Key Vault`.